denosaurabh/mod26/README.md

 Library of over 25+ cryptography algorithms ranging from classical to modern.

-Helpful for students & beginners who want to refer a minimal headstart implementation of different ciphers & encryptions.
+Helpful for students & beginners who want to refer a minimal headstart- implementation of different ciphers & encryptions.

-This project was coded alongside while I was reading the book "The Mathematics of Secrets" (https://amzn.in/d/0dkXNyTh)
+This project was coded alongside- while I was reading the book "The Mathematics of Secrets" (https://amzn.in/d/0dkXNyTh)
 ```

 ```
 # Features